jlongster/onGameStart-2013/static/slides.md

 # Performance Gap

 <div class="bam line">
-**The fact is there will always be a performance gap between native code and javascript, but we can shrink it**
+**The fact is there may always be a performance gap between native code and javascript, but we can shrink it**
 </div>